This article is a BL Special Report, meaning it was a BenitoLink in-depth or investigative project.

 BL Special Reports

-BL Special Reports are long-form articles.
 BenitoLink team members put extra time and effort into researching and investigating important issues for the benefit of the community.
 BL Special Reports are funded by individual donations made by San Benito county community members or friends of San Benito county who value high quality journalism.
-Help support more projects like these by Donating to BenitoLink, giving one time or by making monthly payments that fit your budget.
+Help support more projects like these by donating to BenitoLink, giving one time or by making monthly payments that fit your budget.
 Your support keeps these stories coming.